giantswarm/docs/src/content/getting-started/cloud-provider-accounts/azure/index.md

 In your subscription, go to "Access Control (IAM)" and click the "Add Role" button, then select "Add role assignment".
 In the right sidebar that pops up, please select the `azure-operator` role.

-If the `Subscription` where the `management cluster` is deployed is not the same as the one that will host workload clusters, you also need to give `Network Contributor` role to the Service Principal on the `management cluster` subscription.
+If the `Subscription` where the `Management Cluster` is deployed is not the same as the one that will host Workload Clusters, you also need to give `Network Contributor` role to the Service Principal on the `Management Cluster` subscription.

 ## Configure Subscription to allow access for Giant Swarm Support